“In the beginner's mind, there are many possibilities, but in the expert's there are few.” Shunryu Suzuki, Zen Mind, Beginner's Mind

 The value of effective communication skills in the practice of health-care delivery, including PT, is inarguable.
 Communication has been called “the most important element of practice that health professionals must master.”1 Effective communication is associated with greater patient adherence, improved patient outcomes, and patient satisfaction.
 Thus, as health-care delivery has become more competitive, every related discipline has recently directed increasing attention to the development of this skill.
 Professions serving as points of entry into the health-care system—such as medicine, nursing, and physical therapy—have a critical responsibility in this regard.

 Accordingly, communication skills training has become a top priority in U.S. medical schools in the past 10 years.
 Prior to this, studies of physician–patient interactions revealed patterns of communication that were less than successful.
-One study showed that physicians interrupted their patients within the first 18 seconds of an initial interview, with only 23% of patients completing their sentences.2 In 1999, the American Association of Colleges of Medicine Medical School Objectives Project issued a report stating the need ...
+One study showed that physicians interrupted their patients within the first 18 seconds of an initial interview, with only 23% of patients completing their sentences.2 In 1999, the American Association of Colleges of Medicine Medical School Objectives Project issued ...